Poplarville basketball defeats Greene County - Picayune Item

 Poplarville basketball defeats Greene County

-Poplarville went two for two against Greene County on the hardwood tonight with both Hornet teams winning.
+Poplarville went two for two against Greene County on the hardwood tonight with both Hornets teams winning.

 Girls